sassoftware/vi-solution-extensions/examples/linked-attachments/README.md

 ### Build

-Run `npm run watch` to build the project and upload it to the server.
+Run `npm run build` to build the project and upload it to the server.

 ### Further help